aamya2003/Upload_file_webhook/README.md

-How to upload Python files to Replit using the webhook function
+How to upload Python files to Replit using the webhook function for free?
 -----------------
 which was discussed:
 - Job definition